shirleyahn/CAS_Code/README.md

 * num_steps_in_bw: number of steps in between reweightings.

 ## MD_Code parameters.py

-* main_directory: main directory of where the CAS simulation will take place, i.e., where all of the files are.

-* initial_configuration_directory: directory where initial configurations are.

 * simulation_flag: either equal to 0 or 1 or 2 or 3 or 4.